 Sometimes, poor customer service may be the reason why the previous business owner sold.
 Perhaps they were no longer passionate and had started burning bridges with some clients.
 Implement processes to improve the customer experience if this is the case as this will create more goodwill among the business clientele.
 Repeat customers are the best customers as they are cheaper for the business (you don’t have to spend money to acquire them).

-There are several ways to improve customer service, following up on clients post-sale, sending tracking emails, creating a customer service team, creating a customer loyalty program, improving the warranty or refunds process and of course, just being nicer to customers.
+There are several ways to improve customer service, following up on clients post-sale, sending tracking emails, creating a customer service team, creating a customer loyalty program, improving the warranty or refund process, and of course, just being nicer to customers.
 Click here to read Surveymonkey’s comprehensive guide on how to improve customer service.

 Perhaps the business is so successful that you can expand the business by opening new stores.
 This is particularly the case for food businesses or some service-based businesses.
 If the business is located in the Western suburbs of Melbourne, then it may make sense to expand it in the North or East and vice versa.